Ella0110/Ella0110.github.io/README.md

     docker build -t ella0110/trillobackend:20241005.1 .
     ```

-3. Run image.
+3. **Optional**: Run image.
 If your image doesn’t need database, then you can run it directly.
 If you need database, you should use docker compose which is in the next section.

     ```bash
     docker run -it --rm -p 8080:8080 ella0110/trillobackend:20241005.1